How much can you take Miralax for severe constipation?

 However, you shouldn’t take Miralax for severe constipation if:

-- You are not responding to a daily dose of 34 gm of MiraLAX for more than 4 days.
+- You are not responding to a daily dose of 34 gm of MiraLAX for over four days.

 - You suspect fecal impaction.
 Learn More.